PX4/PX4-user_guide/en/flight_controller/snapdragon_flight_software_installation.md

 mkdir /opt/qcom-licenses
 ```

-The Machine Vision SDK will need a license file to run.
+The *Machine Vision SDK* will need a license file to run.
 Obtain a research and development license file from [here](https://developer.qualcomm.com/sdflight-key-req).
-The license file needs to be placed in the following folder on target: `/opt/qcom-licenses/`
+The license file needs to be placed in the following folder on target: **/opt/qcom-licenses/**.

 Push the license file to the target using the following command:
 ```